 Whether you’re planning to produce your own videos or partner up with an agency, when it comes to creating your videos, remember why videos are so wildly popular in the first place- video is aces for engagement, awareness, and action, all key components of a robust content marketing strategy.
 So while you’re telling your story through video, think about those three components and how you’re building them into your videos.

 Engage viewers by telling your stories in a captivating manner.
 Filing an insurance claim is a fairly mundane story- until you add Allstate’s Mayhem character or the instantly recognizable Farmers Insurance jingle.
 Avoid getting too gimmicky, but draw upon your authenticity and expertise to create a story that viewers will want to watch until the end.

 Drive awareness by maximizing your reach.
 If you’re creating a how-to video for YouTube, be sure to promote it on other platforms- publish video excerpts that work for different platforms or create related content like infographics or whitepapers that can live elsewhere.

 98% of the time, include a call to action, however subtle or explicit.
 Even if it’s just a slide containing your logo and contact information, your viewers still get the hint as to what they should do after watching the video.

 Video best practices shift constantly, depending on trends and platform capabilities.
 Keep an eye on those variables while reviewing your goals and achievements.
-And keep a running list of trusted partners you can turn to when production needs arise, whether that’s voice talent, captioning, translating, producing, editing, or a company (like TruScribe!) that can do it all.
+And keep a running list of trusted partners you can turn to when production needs arise, whether that’s voice talent, captioning, translating, producing, editing, or a company that can do it all.